I got into design to solve problems, not just to make things pretty.

 How I work?

-During the concept development phase, I create wireframes and prototypes to get my design ideas across to my audience.
 At the end of the project, my designs are user-tested, data-driven and technically feasible under various constraints.

 Design team collaboration